 This phase is about gathering new evidence and data to better understand the problem and its context, and identifying options and alternatives to address the problem.
 These could include a broad mix of activities that might be delivered by multiple parties over a period of time.
 Programme business cases are generally developed only for investments that have a higher risk and complexity, which could involve more than one transport mode or other interventions.
 It reduces risk and ensures all appropriate options are considered.

-The single-stage business case confirms and develops an activity, and details how it will be implemented.
-Because they are developed for each activity, one programme may have multiple single-stage business cases.
+The single-stage business case (SSBC) confirms and develops an activity, and details how it will be implemented.
+Because they are developed for each activity, one programme may have multiple SSBCs.
 It is a combination of the:

 If the proposed investment is very high risk and complexity, you may choose to do a separate IBC before beginning a DBC.